rhinestonewtf/safe7579/README.md

 Safe7579 provides full `ERC4337` and `ERC7579` compliance to Safe accounts by serving as the Safe's `FallbackHandler` and an enabled module.
 This setup allows Safe accounts to utilize all `ERC7579` modules.
 A launchpad is developed to facilitate the setup of new safes with Safe7579 using the EntryPoint factory.

+The Safe7579 adapter can be added to existing Safe accounts, enabling them to interact with `ERC7579` modules.
+The adapter is installed as a module on the Safe account, allowing the Safe to interact with external contracts and modules.

+Furthermore, this repository includes a launchpad that allows the creation of new Safe accounts with Safe7579.
+The launchpad is a factory that creates Safe accounts with Safe7579 and initializes them with the required modules.

+### Validator Modules

+Safe7579 allows the installation of validator modules to validate user operations.
+Validator modules can be selected by encoding the module address in the userOp.nonce key.
+If a validator module is not installed, the Safe's `checkSignature` is used as a fallback.

+### Fallback Modules

+Safe7579 allows the installation of fallback modules to handle user operations when no validator module is selected.
+Fallback modules can be selected by encoding the module address in the userOp.nonce key.
+If a fallback module is not installed, the Safe's `checkSignature` is used as a fallback.

+### Hook Modules

+Safe7579 supports the usage of the `IERC7579Hooks` interface to allow modules to hook into the 7579 execution flow.

+To enable flexiblity, Safe7579 implements global an function selector specific hooks. global hooks always run, selector hooks only run if specific function is called.

 ## How does the Launchpad work

 1. **Creation by Factory:**